Šodolovci: History

-Most of the villages in Šodolovci Municipality are in comparison with other settlements in Slavonia relatively new settlements.
+Most of the villages in Šodolovci Municipality are, in comparison with other settlements in Slavonia, relatively new settlements.
 The village of Šodolovci was originally a pustara, a Pannonian type of hamlet.
 Village Ada was established in 1921, Palača in 1920, Paulin Dvor in 1922, Petrova Slatina in 1922, Silaš in 1922 and Šodolovci in 1922.
-The only exception is village Koprivna which was established in 1371.
-Villages in Šodolovci Municipality were established after the Austria-Hungary was dissolved after the end of World War I and establishment of Kingdom of Serbs, Croats and Slovenes.
-Some of the military veterans of the Serbian Army who participated in resistance during the 1914 Serbian Campaign of World War I and in 1918 Salonica front great Allied offensive were rewarded with land grants at the area of present-day Šodolovci Municipality.
+The only exception is the village of Koprivna which was established in 1371.
+Villages in Šodolovci Municipality were established after the dissolution of Austria-Hungary after World War I and the establishment of Kingdom of Serbs, Croats and Slovenes.
+Some of the military veterans of the Serbian Army who participated in resistance during the 1914 Serbian Campaign of World War I and in the 1918 Salonica front great Allied offensive were rewarded with land grants at the area of present-day Šodolovci Municipality.
+In turn, Šodolovci became a colonist settlement established in the course of the land reform in interwar Yugoslavia.